An annuity is a way to turn your savings into guaranteed income you can’t outlive, no matter what happens in the market or how long you live.

-Annuities Overview: Good Annuities
+Annuities Overview: Traditional Annuities

-An income annuity, very simply, provides a guaranteed, steady source of income that continues for life.
+An income annuity, in contrast, provides a guaranteed, steady source of income that continues for life.
 When you deposit money into an income annuity, whether in the form of one lump sum or gradually over time, you permanently convert assets into income.
 Why?
 Because you can run out of assets, but you cannot run out of annuity income.
 In this way, income annuities are the opposite of life insurance.
 Life insurance protects your family if you pass away prematurely.
 Income annuities protect you if you end up living longer than you expect.

 How Can I Purchase an Annuity?

 At Blueprint Income, we offer annuities from more than 30 top rated insurance companies.
 Click below to get real-time personalized income annuity quotes and/or see fixed annuity rates.

 Income Annuity Quotes